Table of Contents

 The points below will show why divorce and business ownership are not a good mix.

 - If your business interest is subject to division in a divorce, then there is the matter of how a part of this value can be distributed to your spouse.
-You have to think about whether your spouse should get shares of your stocks or not.
-Consider how this will impact your business partners and your company’s stock value, especially if your spouse decides to sell the shares you gave him.
+You have to think about whether your spouse should get shares of your stocks or interest in your business in the event of divorce.
+Consider how this will impact your business partners and your company’s stock value, especially if your spouse decides to sell the shares or interest that your spouse received from the distribution of assets.
 You should discuss these matters with your family lawyer, so you can decide what restrictions can be put in place on what your spouse may do with his/her shares.

 Divorce can bring about business dissolution.

 You don’t have to panic over this particular impact divorce can bring on a business.
 This is not common.
-However, you and your spouse may agree on the dissolution of your business if you are equal partners.
-Another instance this could happen is when your spouse is eligible for a big cash payout for his/her share of your business’s value and you don’t have the funds to pay him/her.
+However, you and your spouse may agree on the dissolution of your business especially if you are equal partners.
+Another instance that business dissolution could happen is when your spouse is eligible for a big cash payout upon their departure from the business and your business is not liquid enough to pay the same.
 When this occurs, then you may be forced to close or sell the business to handle the payout.
 Dissolution can also happen after a series of negative events like operation disruptions, bad press, or poor communications.
 Getting the assistance of your family lawyer, who could explain things and guide you through the process, can make this situation easier for you.

-If you and your partner are planning to wed soon and you are already running a business together, it might be best if you contact a family lawyer from Gelman & Associates to learn how you can protect your business from divorce.
+If you and your partner are planning to wed soon and you are already running a business together or you already have your own business, it might be best if you contact a family lawyer from Gelman & Associates to learn how you can protect your business from divorce.

 Did You Know?